 Yes, it is valid.
 127 is a class A network number dedicated to testing the connectivity.
 However, all zeros (127.0.0.0) and all ones (127.255.255.255) in address 127 are not permitted.

 In this article, you have learned about the loopback address and its uses.
-Loopback address helps identify if the device is online.
-IPv4 and IPv6 have different loopback addresses.
+Loopback address in UK helps identify if the device is online.
+IPv4 vs IPv6 have different loopback addresses.
 We have also taught you how to ping a loopback interface, how to find your loopback network and many more things.